A short story about finding the church

 It didn’t quite go that way!

-As we entered the church we saw the huge windows on three sides of the building, the beautiful stained glass windows on the fourth wall and immediately lost the cool, hard-faced persona we’d tried to hard to put on!
-Running around like giddy schoolchild, we discovered toilets, a kitchen, a room downstairs that was perfect for all Craigs framing equipment an even two huge gas radiators (the thought of being warm in the winter almost sent us over the edge!!)
+As we entered the church we saw the huge windows on three sides of the building, the beautiful stained glass windows on the fourth wall, and immediately lost the cool, hard-faced persona we’d tried so hard to put on!
+Running around like giddy schoolchildren, we discovered toilets, a kitchen, a room downstairs that was perfect for all Craigs framing equipment an even two huge gas radiators (the thought of being warm in the winter almost sent us over the edge!!)